artintelclass/final-fak250/README.md

 ## Grading Rubric
 * 25% Creative Thinking: The project should not be just reproducing things using the tools we've looked at.
 It should have some novel implementation or approach in the application of the tech.
 Depending on the project, this could include indication of development of personal style/taste (if art project for example), and/or imaginative implementations of the tech in exploring ideas.
-* 25% Production Quality: The project needs to well polished, with considerable work put into the finished work.
+* 25% Production Quality: The project needs to be well polished, with considerable work put into the finished work.
 * 25% Clear Conceptual Underpinning: The project needs to be well thought out, and have a clear concept that you are working with from start to finish.
 * 18% Machine Learning Application: The project should use and benefit from machine learning.
 * 7% Press: The project execution and documentation should be at a level that you feel comfortable submitting it to a press outlet.
 This last 7% will be for those who actually submit their project to one or more press outlets.
-They don't have to cover your project, you just need to have sent it to them.
+The outlet doesn't have to cover your project, you just need to have sent it in.

 ## Schedule
-* April 16th: Ideas & concepts presented
+* April 16th (Mon): Ideas & concepts presented
-* April 23rd: Mid-project: considerable work needs to be done at this point.
+* April 23rd (Mon): Mid-project: considerable work needs to be done at this point.
-* May 2nd: ***FINAL PROJECT PRESENTATIONS***
+* May 2nd (Wed): ***FINAL PROJECT PRESENTATIONS***
-* May 7th: IM Show
+* May 7th (Mon): IM Show